• Free shipping on all orders

 4. Rhodesian Ridgebacks Aren’t Big Barkers

 We all know some dog breeds are known for barking or being a bit noisy.
 That’s not the case with the Rhodesian Ridgeback.
 These dogs are normally pretty quiet.
-If you do hear them barking, you should definitely get up and investigate.
+If you do hear them barking, you should get up and investigate.
 When one of these dogs becomes vocal, something isn’t on the up and up.

 5. Ridgebacks Love to Run